How to get touch with us over the festive period

 5. Compliance with GDPR requirements

 This makes it vital to assess the entire chain of responsibility to ensure you know where that data could end up.
-While there should be suitable warranties by the supplier to comply with GDPR in the SaaS contract, this alone is not enough.
-The customer really needs to make its own investigation.
+While the supplier should provide suitable warranties to comply with GDPR in the SaaS contract, this alone is not enough.
+The customer needs to make an investigation.

-These are of course just a few of the specific matters relevant to SaaS contracts.
+These are just a few of the specific matters relevant to SaaS contracts.

 Find out more